Is the decline in distinctive national approaches to car design a bad thing?

 The Mercedes W123 had a wealth of features that went well beyond typical stylistic considerations, such as an A-pillar ridge that kept water on the windshield from splashing onto front-door windows, thereby undercutting visibility.

-Of course, all of the EVs just mentioned are of U.S. origin.
+All of the EVs just mentioned are of U.S. origin.
 Thus, one could argue that design diversity can still occur in a globally integrated industry.
-Perhaps, but I still think that trying to revive a measure of national design characteristics would be a good thing.
+Perhaps, but a goodly number of these EV startups may also not survive because of the enormous challenges of breaking into the auto industry.

 Styling fads could swing back to less homogeneity